Russia launches German space telescope to map cosmos | DW | 13.07.2019

 The eROSITA is expected to detect more than 100,000 galaxy clusters in a bid to measure dark energy in the universe.
 It will be accompanied by a Russian-made instrument, the ART-XC.

-The Spekr-R and its successor were created to observe black holes and map the cosmos to better understand how the universe is expanding.
+The Spektr-R and its successor were created to observe black holes and map the cosmos to better understand how the universe is expanding.

 Read more: From Apollo 11 to the new space race